MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

 >
 > *Instructions for: [Azure Information Protection unified labeling client for Windows](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

-If you've upgraded to [version TBD](unifiedlabelingclient-version-release-history.md#version-tbd-public-preview) of the AIP unified labeling client, all protected documents are automatically registered for tracking the next time they're opened.
+If you've upgraded to [version TBD](unifiedlabelingclient-version-release-history.md#version-tbd-public-preview) of the AIP unified labeling client, any protected documents that are not yet registered for tracking are automatically registered the next time they're opened via the AIP unified labeling client.

 Registering a document for tracking enables administrators to track access details, including successful access events and denied attempts, as well as revoke access if needed.